maw501/maw501.github.io/_posts/technical/2018-10-22-Gaussian-Processes.md

 \right)}

 $$

+In other words we are saying the function $f$ that generated the data we see is jointly distributed as a Gaussian with $f_s$, the function generating our new data.
+We are interested in making statements about $f_s$.

 <hr class="with-margin">
 * **Side note:** There is an important result for multivariate Gaussians that says that when you have two sets of variables that are jointly Gaussian (here $f$ and $f_s$) then the conditional distribution of one on the other is again Gaussian, here, $p(f_s \mid f)$.